krishlohana/Street-Pawtection/README.md

 4. Test thoroughly
 5. Submit a pull request

+## Submission

+This project was submitted to **AnimalHack 2025** https://animalhack2025.devpost.com/ to showcase how technology can be used for social good and animal welfare.

 ## License

 This project is open source and available under the MIT License.